 There are different categories of governors and they are appointed or selected in different ways.

 The Peak Tor Federation currently has 14 governors.
 The term of office for all governors is 4 years.
 The governing body is made up of:

 Parent governors believe parents should have a say in matters affecting their children’s education.
 Parent governors represent and are elected by other parents.
 Staff governors represent and are elected by the staff at the school.
 Staff governors have an interest in all the children’s future.
 The Headteacher is also part of the governing body and is there to contribute to all the strategic decisions that the school’s governing team must make.
 Local Authority governors are appointed by the Local Authority and are there because they have a desire to make a difference.
 The Foundation governors are appointed by the Derby Diocesan Board of Education following nominations received from Rowsley St. Katherine Parochial Church Council.
 Foundation governors support and promote the Christian ethos of the school.
 Co-opted governors are recruited and appointed by the Governing Body to contribute skills and experience to the governing team.

-If you are interested in become a governor, the first step is to talk to Mrs Poole, or you can contact the Clerk to Governors by email at
+If you are interested in become a governor, the first step is to talk to Mrs Wyer, or you can contact the Clerk to Governors by email at